 Q. How do you decide to enforce a case?

 If the infringement appears on a personal blog, Facebook, Instagram, forum, or web page, corporate or organizational webpage, product, broadcast, or similar, even if it is just a small internal image, I generally can’t legally ignore it.
-If you are a 501(c)(3) charity I will ask you license it for free, so we at least have an agreement so i am protected.
-But I generally reward good charity work, even if you were breaking the law.
+If you are a 501(c)(3) charity I may ask you license it for free, so we at least have an agreement so i am protected.
+I generally reward good charity work, even if you were breaking the law.

 Q. I am hiring my own lawyer, so there.